 Hope for Wellness |

-Call Hope for Wellness at 1-855-242-3310 or connect to the online chat.
 The Hope for Wellness Help Line offers immediate help to all Indigenous peoples across Canada.
-It is available 24 hours daily to offer counselling and crisis intervention. |
+It is available 24 hours a day, 7 days a week to offer counselling and crisis intervention.

 Black Youth Helpline |